Hrant-mik/Omnicode-AI/README.md

-# 🔤 Subword Vocabulary Tokenizer

-A simple subword-based tokenizer that builds a vocabulary from training text and tokenizes new input using **greedy longest-match-first** matching.

----

 ## 📋 Task Overview

 You are given a large natural language text (e.g., a product description or news article).
 Your goal is to: